zorro-del-caribe/ship-hold/doc/querybuilders.md

   .build()// { text: 'SELECT * FROM "users" JOIN "products" ON "users"."id" = "products"."userId" AND "price" > 50', values: [] }
 ```

-Alternatively, you can pass another builder
+Alternatively, you can pass another builder.

 ```Javascript
 sh